HQSquantumsimulations/qoqo_examples/documentation/src/high-level/intro.md

-# High level interface: quantum programs
+# High-level interface: quantum programs

-In the definition of qoqo/roqoqo, a quantum program accepts input from a user/calling function, runs operations on a quantum computer and returns an output in the form of expectation values instead of raw output from the quantum computer.
+In the definition of qoqo/roqoqo, a quantum program accepts input from a user/calling function and runs operations on a quantum computer.
+It then returns an output in the form of expectation values, instead of raw output from the quantum computer.
 To represent quantum programs qoqo/roqoqo provides `QuantumProgram`.
-It is intended as a high level interface between a complex program and the quantum computer, which can be called (almost) as easily as a normal function and handles variable replacement and the post-processing of the raw output of the quantum computer/simulator.
+It is intended as a high-level interface between a complex program and the quantum computer, which can be called (almost) as easily as a normal function and handles variable replacement and the post-processing of the raw output of the quantum computer/simulator.

 ## Measurements